 You know those soft frosted sugar cookies at the store?
 I don’t mean to brag, but I’ve basically got a Lofthouse copycat recipe here — except better!
 No one will know these gluten free sugar cookies aren’t the “real thing”!

-The best gluten free cut out sugar cookie recipe
+The best cut out gluten free sugar cookie recipe

 - Classic taste and texture — they've got the crispy edges and soft centers that you expect from the perfect sugar cookie